CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

 # Container orchestration with Magnum

 !!! note
-    Magnum is currently a technology preview feature available only in  cPouta.
-Some  functionality may be  incomplete or  not work correctly.
-Kubernetes on top of Fedora Atomic is currently the only supported platform.
-Docker Swarm may also work.
+    Magnum is a technology preview feature currently available only in cPouta.
+Some functionalities may be incomplete or not work correctly. _Kubernetes on top of Fedora Atomic_ is currently the only supported platform. _Docker Swarm_ may also work.

 This article explains how to use the OpenStack tool *Magnum* for  creating container  orchestration